Mark and grade

-This feature has to be activated in Options → Preferences → Entry Table by checking the item
+This feature has to be activated in File → Preferences → Entry Table by checking the item

 Enable special fields.